ishanchawla1/Displaying-and-Inputting-Data/README.md

-# Project Name
+# Displaying and Inputting Data

-> One paragraph statement about the project.
+> We are trying to create a form to collect data

 ![screenshot](./app_screenshot.png)